Bweeb/squall/README.md

 Copyright
 ---------

-Copyright (c) 2012 Site5 LLC.
+Copyright (c) 2012 Site5.com.
 See LICENSE for details.